PyConPL/Book/2017/presentations/zodb_ecosystem/text.md

 Zopache also supports containers.
 Trees can be built out of containers.
 Folders support cut, copy, rename paste and delete operations.
-HTML folders can be edited with the Ace and ck editors.
+HTML folders can be edited with the Ace [8] and CKEditor [9].
 Javascript Folders allow one to build a well organized tree of Javascript code, but serve it as a single minified file or as a human readable and searchable file, which clickable links to the original javascript object.
 History and Undo are supported.

 Using Zopache, in your browser, you create a tree of folders, and populate and edit those objects.
 Every object has its own URL, and can be displayed or edited.
 These is no need to know Unix.
 But you do have the option to grow the application with real Python code.

 ### Flask
-Flask is a very lightweight framework which can be used with the ZODB.
+Flask [10] is a very lightweight framework which can be used with the ZODB.
-Flask does routing, so one has to manually map from URL's to objects.
+Flask does routing, so one has to manually map from URLs to objects.

 ### Other Frameworks
 There are many Python frameworks, and many other less often